Account planning

 Account planning brings the focus on the consumer into the process of developing advertising.
 Planning is a job function relating to the application of strategy and planning.
 The discipline and its tools and techniques help to build unique directions, propositions and communications concepts across advertising and marketing channels.
-The Account Planner, or simply Planner, has a role to identify and empathise with the target market and utilise multiple types of data (primary, secondary, web, usage) to unlock insight that creates value between the consumer, the brand and the category of Product (business) or service.
+The Account Planner, or simply Planner, has a role to identify and empathize with the target market and utilize multiple types of data (primary, secondary, web, usage) to unlock insight that creates value between the consumer, the brand and the category of Product (business) or service.
 The thoughts and observations are construed into a value proposition and make up a document, often called a Creative Brief, that is used to create and inspire advertising campaigns and other marketing communications.